perceptia/perceptia/info/contributing.md

 Directories
 -----------

-Here is description of directories:
+Here is overview of directories (documentation in code will provide more details):

  * **src** - all applications source code